jahudak/ddos-detector/README.md

 ### M2

 This was the first milestone, where a full python project was more of an overhead, than a help.
-We switched to Google Colaboratory, and used the dataset created by our M1 project.
+We switched to Google Colaboratory, and used the dataset created by our M1 project, converted to parquet by our script.

 The most important file is `visualization.ipynb`, which features all the generalized functions for our visualization experiments.

 ### M3

+Feature engineering and augmentation required many experiments, and we continued our work in Google Colaboratory because of this.

+The `augmentation.ipynb` contains our augmentation attempts with various methods, and `feature_engineering.ipynb` covers the feature engineering experiments.

 ### M4